PulseMedia/Pulse/docs/development/skin/structure.md

 }

 ```
-The font can than be used in skin with with the `font-family` property.
-With the  font-family value defined in the font-face.
+The font can then be used in skin with the `font-family` property.
+`font-family` values are defined in the font-face of the `@Font.css`-file.
 eg: `font-family: 'Roboto';`
 For more informations about visit the [mdn web docs (@font-face)](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face).
 ___